 Highstreet stalwart John Lewis might be more famous for its stores, but it also provides broadband services.
 It’s not the cheapest around, but is it worth paying slightly more for a brand name you trust?

 |Average download speed||10Mbps, 36Mbps, 66Mbps|

 |Prices from||£20 per month|

 John Lewis broadband offers simple no-nonsense packages.
 There are three packages: Unlimited broadband, Fibre broadband and Fibre Extra broadband.
 They offer average download speeds of 10Mbps, 36Mbps and 66Mbps.

-All three deals come with a phone line with inclusive evening and weekend calls to UK landlines.
-There’s also the option to upgrade your call plan to anytime or anytime and international, and to add on calls to UK mobiles.
+All three broadband deals come with a phone line with evening and weekend calls to UK landlines.
+There’s also the option to include anytime or international calls, or calls to UK mobiles.
 There’s no option to do away with the phone line.

 You will get upload speeds of up to 9.5Mbps on John Lewis’ 36Mbps Fibre deal and up to 19Mb on its Fibre Extra package.
-These upload speeds are very similar to those offered by Sky Broadband or BT, and generally faster than the upload speeds offered by Virgin Media.
+These upload speeds are very similar to those offered by Sky or BT, and generally faster than the upload speeds offered by Virgin Media.

 The switch should take between 10 and 12 working days.

 John Lewis broadband is provided by Plusnet, and offers UK-based 24/7 freefone UK-based customer support.
-However, Ofcom's service quality report in April 2017 found that, at seven minutes 27 seconds, Plusnet has the longest average call waiting time out of the major broadband providers.
+But Ofcom's service quality report in April 2017 found that, at seven minutes 27 seconds, Plusnet has the longest average call waiting time out of the major broadband providers.